-The DPP Determination 2020 sets WELL's forecast net allowable revenue from distribution prices for each year of the current regulatory period.
+The DPP Determination 2025 (DPP4) sets WELL's forecast net allowable revenue from distribution prices for each year of the current regulatory period.
 A mechanism at the end of each pricing year allows for any differences between allowable revenue and actual revenue to be washed up in subsequent years with a time value of money adjustment.
+WELL's forecast net allowable revenue which is set by the Commission has increased by 22.7% for the first year of DPP4, followed by four subsequent increases of 11.8%.
+The increase set out by the Commission reflect the higher costs that EDBs are facing including the cost of borrowing, cost of materials, and inflationary pressures since the last revenue review in 2019, as well as the need to invest in our network to replace assets that need renewal, ensuring it remains reliable and resilient.